antonio-rostaing-ntt/ShinyVM/readme.md

 #Virtual Machine hosting R and Shiny Server

-If you need a VM with R and Shiny Server ready to use, just clone this repo and just execute 'vagrant up'.
+Ubuntu Server 14.04 LTS (Trusty Tahr) virtual machine provisioned with R and Shiny Server ready to use.
+Once you have the right tools installed, clone this repo and just execute 'vagrant up'.
 That's All!

 ## Tools